BeagleBone Black Rev C - 4GB Flash - Pre-installed Debian

 The rev C comes with a mini-B cable for powering it up ASAP.
 No microSD card is included as the BBB has onboard flash storage - and no SD card loading is required to get started.
 For this revision, CircuitCo has also partnered with Element14 to try and offset some of the demand.

 We'll be filling in with more information on supported accessories as we test them for compatibility.
-For now we suggest picking up a 5V 2A power supply and a micro-HDMI cable.
-If you want to use it 'head-less', a USB console cable is suggested as the 'Black does not have an onboard USB-to-Serial converter like the original BeagleBone
+For now we suggest picking up an enclosure, a 5V 2A power supply and a micro-HDMI cable.
+If you want to use it 'head-less', a USB console cable is suggested as the 'Black does not have an onboard USB-to-Serial converter like the original BeagleBone.

 If you need a nice display to go along with your 'Bone, Check out our fine selection of HDMI displays, we've tested all of them with the Beagle Bone Black Rev C